harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 The Basic Bulk, that is recommend, is a 12–20 week cycle of Testosterone while running a moderate calorie surplus with emphasis on gaining as much lean muscle tissue as possible and progressively adding weight to your lifts.

-Testosterone is a powerful tool, if used correctly and can put a good **+12–15lbs of LEAN mass** on you (excluding water and fat gain) over the course of 16 weeks.
-It is also a relatively mild compound and causes little to no issues with side effects.
+Testosterone is a powerful tool, if used correctly and can put on a good **+8-12 lbs of LEAN mass** (excluding water and fat gain) over the course of 16 weeks.
+Testosterone is a relatively mild compound  that causes little to no issues with side effects.
 Again, most potential side effects can be avoided entirely if the cycle is followed correctly and the proper precautions are taken.

-**Read Other Users Experiences With Testosterone:**
+**Read Other Experiences With Testosterone:**

 * [**1st Compound Experience Thread**](https://www.reddit.com/r/steroids/comments/5usm3i/compound_experience_saturday_testosterone_test/)
 * [**2nd Compound Experience Thread**](https://www.reddit.com/r/steroids/comments/8fndzm/compound_experience_saturday_testosterone_test/)

-When purchasing your AI (Aromatase Inhibitor) and SERMs (Selective Estrogen Receptor Modulator) it is advised to buy pharmaceutical grade products when possible.
+When purchasing your AI (Aromatase Inhibitor) and SERMs (Selective Estrogen Receptor Modulator) it is advised to buy pharmaceutical grade products whenever possible.
 Your Testosterone can be pharmaceutical grade or from an underground lab (UGL).
 Just make sure you do plenty of research of the brand before you spend any money to make sure they have good reviews.

-**REMINDER: This forum is not the place for you to do research or request source information.**
+**REMINDER: NO SOURCE TALK.
+This forum is not the place for you to do research or request source information.**

 ##What You Will Need

 ###Essentials

 * Testosterone [Enanthate](/r/steroids/wiki/testosterone_enthanate) or [Cypionate](/r/steroids/wiki/testosterone_cypionate)  - 4 x 10 mL Vials (generally dosed 250-300mg per mL)

 * An Aromatase Inhibitor (AI) like [Arimidex](/r/steroids/wiki/arimidex) or [Aromasin](/r/steroids/wiki/aromasin)

 * PCT Medication
 &amp;nbsp;&amp;nbsp;&amp;nbsp; |--- [/r/steroids Recomended PCT](/r/steroids/wiki/thecycle/pct#wiki_pct_protocols)

 * [Syringes and Needles](https://www.reddit.com/r/steroids/wiki/thecycle/injecting#wiki_pin_suppliers)
 &amp;nbsp;&amp;nbsp;&amp;nbsp; |--- Luer Lock Syringes
 &amp;nbsp;&amp;nbsp;&amp;nbsp; |--- 21g Needles (1" to 1.5") for drawing